 Footwear Assessment with a Chiropodist:

 A licensed chiropodist will assess your feet and biomechanics to determine the best orthopaedic footwear to fit your feet’s needs.
 They will then make a recommendation or write a prescription.
-Afterwards, our footwear specialists can help you find and select the right shoes from our specially curated selection based on the chiropodist’s recommendations, and fit them for you free of charge (note: there is a charge for the shoes themselves).
+Afterwards, our footwear team can help you find and select the right shoes from our specially curated selection based on the chiropodist’s recommendations, and ensure they fit properly.

 You can fill out our online booking form to book an orthopaedic footwear assessment with our feet specialists.
 No referral is required.